Almarch/tamaR/README.md

 Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
 The user-tailored methods presented in this document and in the manual (`?Tama`) are developped in R, and they rely on lower-level C++ methods.
 Noteworthily, not all developed C++ methods are used in the R interface: for instance `GetFreq` properly fetches the buzzer frequency and `GetROM` dumps the ROM.
 These C++ methods are still available to the user and they might have an R implementation later.

 This compact, object-oriented version of tamalib can almost readily be packaged into Python.
 Like R, Python is accessible to a broad community and it allows scripting and the developement of web applications.
 Furthermore, it opens the possibility for the developement of an Android app.

+Tamalib was adapted with attention to its platform agnosticity so it should run on any OS.
+The package has been tested on GNU/Linux and Windows.

 ## Tamacare